deeptools/pyGenomeTracks/docs/Creating_new_tracks.md

 ![pyGenomeTracks example](./examples/new_track.png)

 Notice that the resulting track already includes a y-axis (to the left) and a label to the right.
-This are the defaults that can be changed by adding a `plot_y_axis` and `plot_label` methods.
+Those are the defaults that can be changed by adding a `plot_y_axis` and `plot_label` methods.

 Another more complex example is the plotting of multiple bedgraph data as matrices.
 The output of `HiCExplorer hicFindTADs` produces a data format that